BEHAVIOR DESIGN IN HEALTHCARE

 After four years of researching ways to improve patient care, we noticed a very specific pattern in how providers interact with patients:

-We started to wonder why there are so many healthcare emergencies?
+Then why are there so many healthcare emergencies?

-What we soon realized, is that patients are not being stubborn or lazy when they don’t stick to a care plan.
-Patients actually either don’t understand their care plan, or feel overwhelmed by the constant barrage of advice they receive about how to best take care of themselves.
+- they feel overwhelmed by the constant barrage of advice they receive on how to best take care of themselves.

 So what’s the missing piece in healthcare?
 Coaches.

-Vianova’s Behavior AI connects all of these dots by creating a platform focused on implementing the principles of behavior science to guide patients through the challenges of changing their behavior, building healthy new habits, and monitoring their health.
+Our platform connects the dots by pairing patients with coaches, trained in behavior science principles, to guide patients through the process of building healthy habits and monitoring their health.

 By providing a simple and accessible solution that narrows the patient’s focus to a few key behaviors, our AI is able to guide patients to a better quality of life.

-• Monitoring of blood sugar for 109 Kaiser Patients • 21276 blood sugar measurments are finished within 14 months
+Monitoring of blood sugar for 109 Kaiser Patients21276 blood sugar measurements are finished within 14 months

 What is a great platform without a great outcome and impact?